Jisan10667/Team-CTH-Crack_the_hack/README.md

 # Android Rent-app

-We made this complete app for the purpose of Sust-Swe- Technovent-2023.
+We made this complete app for the purpose of Sust-SWE- Technovent-2023.
 The name of the team CTH-Crack the Hack.